How Startups Build Software Products In Ahmedabad

 Data-heavy or AI platforms

 Platforms that rely heavily on machine learning or large datasets often require complex infrastructure.
-Even early versions of these products may require data pipelines and processing systems.
-This makes MVP development more technically demanding.
+Even early versions of these products may require data pipelines and processing systems, which adds a level of technical depth that makes MVP development more demanding from the start.

 Minimal products are harder to create in these cases.